cliffordt1996/SmallChatApp/README.md

           - ABSOLUTELY DO NOT SEND PERSONAL/PRIVATE INFORMATION USING THIS APPLICATION.
             Even with encryption, this application provides no guarentee that your data is safe from the bad guys!

-      d) Have fun using the chat application!
+      d.
+Have fun using the chat application!
 Try the following activities:
           - Connect multiple users on the same machine or other machines if you have port forwarded.
           - Try sending information to someone else when KEYs match, mismatch, and are not used.
           - Try out the various settings available in the menu to personalize your chat application!